Actuarial Science Major

 Objective 4.1: Students will be able to conduct quantitative research, i.e. select appropriate statistical methodology, use computer software, and make inferences and predictions using data from applications in finance, economics and other disciplines.

-Objective 4.2: Students will be able to demonstrate proficiency in the use of computer software such as EXCEL, SPSS and databases.
+Objective 4.2: Students will be able to demonstrate proficiency in the use of computer software such as EXCEL, statistical software and databases.
 Students will also be able to do basic computer programming.

 The traditional undergraduate programs include 40 courses distributed across three components: A General Education component divided into Signature Courses, Variable Courses, and an Integrative Learning requirement; a Major and Divisional component; and Free Electives.
 In addition to course requirements as specified in each area, students must complete one certified course in each of the following overlay areas: